 - Malicious redirects

 Each of these types of malware can be easily identified and cleaned up either by manually removing the malicious file, installing a fresh version of WordPress or by restoring your WordPress site from a previous, non-infected backup.

 Armed with this knowledge of the common WordPress security concerns, you can come up with a plan that will all but avoid these issues.
 This approach needs to look at the following things to be successful.

-By doing the following 8 things, you can insure that your WordPress security concerns are under control.
+By doing the following 8 things, you can ensure that your WordPress security concerns are under control.